bencikpeter/3DPrintingProtocols/README.md

  the desktop middleware is started by executing the `startup.sh` file.
 Log data are storred in a log.txt file in an active directory.

  Android app is used through share menu of an Android device.
 An android device app **has to be** started before `startup.sh` otherwise the printers will not be discovered by the app.

+ The delivering printer is *eDee*.
+Behavior of files sent to *DeeGreen* is undefined